 www.troy.edu/srosa-parks-museum

-The Rosa Parks Museum in Montgomery is the America’s only museum dedicated to the civil rights activist.
+The Rosa Parks Museum in Montgomery is America’s only museum dedicated to the civil rights activist.
 The museum is on the campus of Troy University, not far from where Ms. Parks was arrested on a public bus.
-Inside the museum you will find artifacts from that era, along with a replica of the Rosa Parks bus.
+Inside the museum, you will find artifacts from that era and a replica of the Rosa Parks bus.
 You’ll also discover important artwork dedicated to Ms. Parks.
 The museum is a broader part of Montgomery’s Civil Rights Trail.
-Among the points of interest along the trail are the Civil Rights Memorial Center and Freedom Rides Museum.
+The Civil Rights Memorial Center and Freedom Rides Museum are among the points of interest along the trail.
 Lastly, don’t miss the life-size sculpture of Rosa Parks in downtown Montgomery.
 You can see another replica of the iconic Montgomery bus at the National Civil Rights Museum in Memphis.

 Rosie the Riveter National WWII Home Front